52 Homesteading Skills in One Year: Project #16 and #17: Making homemade dish soap and cheap DIY laundry detergent

 My husband was concerned when he first laid eyes on my new style asking if I slept weird because my hair looked funny.
 Ella just started laughing while needlessly pointing out that I really needed to brush my hair.

 Yes, it was one of those weeks.
 Thankfully I have this blog where I can at least appear to have it all together as I cross one homesteading task after another off my list.
-This week I made both laundry detergent and dish soap because I cringe every time I pick up a bottle at the store and look at the price.
-My so called “green” laundry detergent costs me $11 for 50 loads and one bottle of dish soap is $4.
+This week I made cheap DIY laundry detergent and dish soap because I cringe every time I pick up a bottle at the store and look at the price.
+My so-called “green” laundry detergent costs me $11 for 50 loads and one bottle of dish soap is $4.

 What you need: